LaunchCodeEducation/intro-to-web-dev-curriculum/content/assignments/candidate-testing/task-3/index.md

       _(Number of Correct Answers) / (Number of Quiz Questions) * 100_

-## Testing Part 3
+## Testing Task 3

 In the terminal run `npm test`.
 This will run the autograding tests.
 The results will display in the terminal.

-   > To pass Part 3, you need to pass tests 11-17.
+   > To pass Task 3, you need to pass tests 11-17.

-You should still pass tests 1-10 from Parts 1 and 2.
+You should still pass tests 1-10 from Tasks 1 and 2.

 {{< rawhtml >}}
    <img src="../images/AllTests-Pass.png" alt=" " width=60% />